 Current Awards

-2023 Association for Feminist Anthropology Awards: Call for Nominations
+Association for Feminist Anthropology Career Award

-3In its mission to support graduate students to successfully complete their dissertations, each year AFA offers one $2000 grant to support a feminist scholar.
+AFA is pleased to provide Dissertation Grant.
+In its mission to support graduate students to successfully complete their dissertations, each year AFA offers one $2000 grant to support a feminist scholar.
 We invite ABD students from all subfields of Anthropology, whose dissertations use a feminist analytic lens, or center feminist anthropological theory or feminist research methodology.

 Eligibility Criteria: